Alcohol Rehab: Cost, Finance Options & More

 Figuring out what your insurance covers can be confusing and, if you don’t have insurance at all, the process of learning about the cost of drug treatment can be disheartening.

-If you’re ready to take the next step toward alcohol recovery, Zinnia Healing can help.
+If you’re ready to take the next step toward alcohol recovery, Zinnia Health can help.
 Our recovery specialists are standing by to answer your questions and help you get on the path to a life free from addiction.
 Call our free alcohol addiction hotline any time, day or night, at (855) 430-9439 to get the information you need.